Campus: Helsinki, Espoo, Pori

 A one-year foundation course in classical animation with the focus on analogue techniques, artistic development and storytelling.
 Sörängen offers the possibility of a second year as well.
 All “folkehögskolar” are boarding schools.

-Offers a bachelor’s programme in narrative animated film.
+Offers a bachelor’s programme in filmmaking with specialization in animation and a two-year master´s program in animation.
 The university’s many specializations in film, media, theatre and acting make it possible for the animator to explore the numerous professional roles in collaborations and production exercises.
 The programme alternates between theory and practice and concentrates on artistic development, technology and cooperation.
-The work will encompass both digital and analogue technologies.
-For example, it includes courses in software and theory, and workshops in everything from clay, puppet armatures, drawing, scriptwriting, directing, dramaturgy, lighting design and sound.
-Lectures will be offered in dramaturgy, film history, editing, documentary storytelling and sound engineering.
+Courses include everything from puppet animation, 2D animation, digital 3D, scriptwriting and directing.
+The program in animation have close ties to animation production studios and artists working with animation.

 Offers degrees in Media and Arts, consisting of studies in game design and production, emerging media production (VR/AR/MR/XR), motion graphics design, production and content design, music production and music business, song writing, sound design, event production, cultural export, fine art photography, moving image, drawing and painting, animation, entrepreneurship and applied fine art.
 Students can build their own field of expertise by choosing or combining studies from the range of study options on offer.

 The Animation Workshop / VIA University College offers a range of courses and programmes in animation both for students who want to achieve a bachelor’s degree, and for professionals looking for masterclasses or professional training courses.
 The objectives of the educational activities of the Animation Workshop is to provide facilities and resources for projects, talents and artists to grow, and to develop versatile artists with a strong foundation in storytelling and design.